seathasky/FF14-MAC_ModSupport/README.md

 **(OR)** Download Mac CX Installer here: https://github.com/marzent/ffxiv-on-mac/blob/main/XIVLauncherWine.exe and install into you FF14 bottle.

-If you copied XIVlauncher from the folder provided you will need to manually, you will need to manually add/run XIVLauncher.exe via command inside your bottle.
+If you copied XIVlauncher from the folder provided you will need to manually add/run XIVLauncher.exe via command inside your bottle.

 If you went with the installer, it will populate your bottle automatically.
 ![xivl](https://i.imgur.com/PXiWuph.png!)

 ------------------------------------------------------------------------------------------------------------